-of disability the problem might not have been spotted.
-For example, students were mild hearing or visual impairment often unconsciously develop coping strategies, and the only clue you have is that their performance in class may not be up to standard.
+Some of your students may suffer from some form of physical disability, and in mild cases of disability the problem might not have been spotted.
+For example, students with mild hearing or visual impairment often unconsciously develop coping strategies, and the only clue you have is that their performance in class may not be up to standard.

 You may be able to help these students.
-First, when a student is obviously struggling to keep up, check that this struggle is not caused by vi al or auditory impairments.
-Sometimes moving a student to the front of the class when the blackboard is easily seen can be helpful.
-Or taking the time to stand near a student to the hearing problems and repeating your instructions clearly can make a difference.
+First, when a student is obviously struggling to keep up, check that this struggle is not caused by visual or auditory impairments.
+Sometimes moving a student to the front of the class where the blackboard is easily seen can be helpful.
+Or taking the time to stand near a student who has hearing problems and repeating your instructions clearly can make a difference.
 If it seems appropriate, you may want to contact the family of a student with disabilities, to see if the family will consider getting professional help.
 Glasses or a hearing aid could transform a student's performance.